Why Clearing Liens on an Inherited Home Matters

 The Ultimate 5-Step Plan to Handle Inherited Home Liens

-- Keep Organized: Save your copies of lien releases, payoff letters, and relevant estate documents.
+Officially record lien releases with the county.
+Keep organized copies of all lien releases, payoff letters, and relevant estate documents for your records.

 Multiple liens-can I merge them into a single payment?